-Diesel and electrify account for a large proportion of our total energy consumption, resulting in the production of greenhouse gas (GHG) emission such as carbon dioxide (CO2) which can have a detrimental impact on the environment.
+Diesel and electrify account for a large proportion of our total energy consumption, resulting in the production of greenhouse gas (GHG) emission such as carbon dioxide ( $CO_2$ ) which can have a detrimental impact on the environment.
 Therefore, we strive to reduce our energy consumption and carbon footprint by promoting the use of renewable energy and improving our energy efficiency.

-The Group has six lorries and one van to contribute the GHG emissions.
-We take the initiative to monitor and reduce the CO2 emissions.
-This is the first year we monitor this indicator.
-Total GHG emission are using the factor of 1 L of gasoline produces approximately 2.3 kg of CO2.
+The Group has five lorries and one van to contribute the GHG emissions.
+We take the initiative to monitor and reduce the $CO_2$ emissions.
+This is the second year we monitor this indicator.
+Total GHG emission are using the factor of 1 L of gasoline produces approximately 2.3 kg of $CO_2$

 In Mestron, we are aware we consumes a significant amount of energy, mainly attributable to our steel pole manufacturing process.
 Steel sheet go through a series of machines cutting, bending and welding to form the final steel pole products.
 As part of our measure to mitigate the impact of our manufacturing operations to the surrounding environment, we endeavour to optimise our energy consumption and continuously encourage energy-saving efforts throughout the workplace.
+In December 2021, we installed one unit of 0.3MW roof top solar power generation facilities in our main manufacturing facility in order to improve our energy efficiency.